Ghost Town USA’s

 Custer Co.

-A class C-gold mining town on the north side of McKay Creek, two miles north of Bonanza, 34 miles southwest of Challis on dirt road.
+A class C gold mining town on the north side of Yankee Fork Creek, two miles northeast of Bonanza, 26 AIR miles southwest of Challis on Yankee Fork Road.
 A museum in the old school house (operated by the Forest Service) and a few buildings are all that remain of this one-time gold camp.
-Custer was founded in 1876, shortly after General George A. Custer's defeat at the Little Bighorn River.
+Custer was founded in 1876, shortly after General George A. Custer’s defeat at the Little Bighorn River.

 Owyhee Co.

-A class C-silver mining town in the Owyhee Mountains, on a graded dirt road 15 miles east of Jordan Valley, Oregon, and ten miles west of Silver City.
+A class C silver mining town is along Jordan Creek in the Owyhee Mountains, on a graded dirt road 15 miles east of Jordan Valley, Oregon and ten miles west of Silver City.
 It was a major 1890s transportation and silver mining center, with a two-mile long main street.
-About $8 million in silver was dug from the local mines.
+About $8 million in silver was dug from the local mines, which were discovered in 1888.
 Many buildings remain.
+It was named after Joseph R. De Lamar, a mining investor.

 FORT HALL